MapsPeople/docs/src/web/v4/guides/authentication/2fa.md

 > As long as 2FA is not enabled, a new key will be generated and persist on each request.
 Be careful not to insert the key into an authenticator app, and then request a new key before validating the existing key, as this will create a mismatch between key and generated code.

 Even though a key has been generated and returned, and persisted for the user as well, 2FA is still not enabled.
-This can only be done by actually entering the secret into an activator - i. e. an app that can generate the 6-digit codes by utilizing the secret and system clock, for example Google Authenticator.
-Once this is done and a code is available, this code can be submitted for the user by the call: `PUT /api/account/twofactor/verification?code=CODE`
+This can only be done by actually entering the secret into an activator - i.e. an app that can generate the 6-digit codes by utilizing the secret and system clock, e.g. Google Authenticator.
+Once this is done and a code is available, this code can be submitted for the user with the call: `PUT /api/account/twofactor/verification?code=CODE`

 The code will then be verified using the last generated key.
 If verification is possible it will return true, otherwise false.